 Promoting practical action in the service of others

-#iwill is a national campaign that aims to make social action part of life for as many 10 to 20 year-olds as possible by the year 2020.
+#iwill is a UK-wide campaign that aims to make social action part of life for as many 10 to 20 year-olds as possible by the year 2020.
 Through collaboration and partnership it is spreading the word about the benefits of youth social action, working to embed it in the journey of young people and create fresh opportunities for participation.
 The campaign is being coordinated by the charity Step Up To Serve, governed by an independent board and has cross-party support.

 Our work was referenced in the Conservative Party manifesto published ahead of the 2015 General Election: “We will support The Prince of Wales’ Step Up To Serve initiative, encouraging young people to serve in their community.”
 The Prime Minister, David Cameron MP, has also personally backed the campaign.
 “This campaign is above party politics – it’s about believing in our young people and backing them to do the right thing.
 We want more young people to have the opportunity to serve others and reap the benefits that this brings.’